Visiting Hours and Quiet Time

 Visitor Restrictions Due to COVID-19 In Place Until Further Notice

-Due to the growing spread of coronavirus / COVID-19 in North Carolina, Johnston Health is enacting stricter restrictions for visitors, vendors, volunteers and students at at our hospitals, including outpatient facilities and clinics.
+Due to the spread of COVID-19 in our communities, UNC Health Johnston is enacting stricter restrictions for visitors, vendors, volunteers and students at at our hospitals, including outpatient facilities and clinics.

 Visitation may be limited due to patient condition.
 Any visitor who has permission to stay past general visiting hours must get a visitor’s badge from the nursing staff.
 The badge must be worn through the extended stay.
 The following general visiting policies apply.